KTH-AEROWORKS/SML_clean/README.md

-# Clean edit of the SML drone-related code
+# (just testing merge; by Pedro) Clean edit of the SML drone-related code

 This repository is under development.
 Once completed, it is supposed to contain a clean edit of the drone-related code developed by the KTH SML team.